DanielLaV/study_buddy/user-stories-acceptance-crit.md

 * I will see a `Submit` button for my tags.
 * When I click on the `Submit` button, my tags will appear on the page
 * When I have successfully created tags for the deck, the page will rerender and I can see the tags for that deck.
+* I should not be able to add tags to a deck that another user has created.

 #### Acceptance Criteria
 - [ ] When logged-in users are viewing a deck that they have created on the `/decks/:deckId` page, they will see a `Add a Tag` button.
+- [ ] Only the user who has created the deck is authorized to create tags for that deck.
 - [ ] When authorized users click on the `Add a Tag` button, they will see a form in which to enter tags one at a time.
 - [ ] When users enter invalid data on the `Add a Tag` form, the page will inform them of the failed validations.
 - [ ] Users will see a `Submit` button for their tags.
 - [ ] When the user submits their valid tags, the page will rerender and show the tags that they have created.

 ### Viewing Tags of a Deck
 * As an authenticated user, when I am on a deck's (`/decks/:deckId`) page, I can view all tags of the deck.